Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 @tableofcontents

-## Introduction

-### Design choices

-As we saw with Newick parser logic, it can be interesting to isolate independent behaviors, as it makes Newick tree grammar reusable across different code bases even if these codes made different choices concerning tree-like graphs implementation.

-In the same logic, when generating a Newick string, **Quetzal** considers independently
-1. the node data access logic, or *how to access the data stored in a node class*
-2. the recursion logic, or *how to traverse a tree from the root to the tips*
-3. the formatting logic, or *the grammar - that is the correspondence between the tree topology and the Newick string characters*

-### Justification

-Although you may find it requires a -small- effort to use this generator, this decoupling allows to generalize the **Quetzal** generator over any class that a user may have used to represent a tree in their own code bases - even classes that **Quetzal** does'nt know anything about.
-Doing so, it hopefully saves the community the time and effort to develop their own grammars and generators independently.

 ### Objectives

 In this tutorial section you will learn how to:
-- Generate a Newick string from a **Quetzal** k-ary tree class,
+- Generate a Newick string from a **Quetzal** coalescence binary tree.
-- Customize the behavior of the generator based on the **Quetzal** tree properties you used to describe your data and problem correctly,
+- Customize the behavior of the generator based on the type of information you wish to format.
-- Generate a Newick string from your own custom tree class.

 ## From a Quetzal binary tree

 ### With no property

-When a Newick string is generated from a tree that has no vertex nor edge properties attached to it, it is then assumed the only interest is the tree topology: as there is no clear way to populate the labels or branch length data fields in the Newick string, those are left empty.
+When a Newick string is generated from a tree that has no vertex nor edge information (properties) attached to it, it is then assumed the only interest is the tree topology: as there is no clear way to populate the labels or branch length data fields in the Newick string, those are left empty.

 **Input**